 Protect Your Dog with a Warm Coat when Outdoors

-While every dog is different, some have more fluff than others, some dogs are meant for the cold weather.
-Depending on the thickness of their coats, it's a good idea to put on a sweater on shorter haired dogs when the temperatures are colder, around the freezing mark.
+While every dog is different, some have more fluff than others, and some dogs are meant for the cold weather.
+Depending on the thickness of their coats, it's a good idea to put on a sweater on shorter-haired dogs when the temperatures are colder, around the freezing mark.

 Check and Wipe their Paws

 When walking outside on the sidewalk, your dog's paws will be exposed to winter chemicals such as salt or anti-freeze.
 Be sure to wipe your dog’s paws with a moist cloth when you return from walks.
 This will clean their paws and prevent them from licking it off and getting ill.

 Just as the cold weather chaffs human skin, this can also happen to your dog’s paws.
 There are now a variety of products you can use to moisturize the pads of their paws, from a dog-specific balm to a non-scented lotion or petroleum jelly.

 Is it really cold where you are?
 You may want to invest in doggie booties to go outside in.
 They have made tremendous improvements in dog boots and socks.
 A quick internet search online will find dog boots that actually stay on your dog’s feet.